 Breaking habits and building new ones brings about different challenges for everyone.
 One thing that is common amongst us all though is where habits begin…. and this is in the mind.

 Our mind is a powerful tool yet we so often give in to actions that are seemingly on autopilot without giving them a second thought.

-It’s easy to go through life day-to-day without making any changes to our current healthstyle but still content to stay unhappy with where we are headed.
+It’s easy to go through life day-to-day without making any changes to our current healthstyle but still content to stay unhappy with where you are headed.
 This is where motivation steps in.
-When you have a driving force that is propelling you with so much passion is when you’re likely to feel motivated the most.
+When you have a driving force that propels you with so much passion is when you’re likely to feel motivated the most.
 This can be due to internal states, unfulfilled needs, past experiences and future expectations and usually defined by a moment that you can distinctly relate to.
 Ever had one of these moments?

-In regards to your health it could be a moment where you are fed up with feeling tired, seeing a photo of yourself that brings on that cringey feeling, allowing stress to take over or not taking the time to exercise.
+In regards to your health, it could be a moment where you are fed up with feeling tired, seeing a photo of yourself that brings on that cringey feeling, allowing stress to take over or not taking the time to exercise.
 No one is immune to these times and they are what allows us to grow as humans and pursue our dreams.